top of page

 Please closely read through all the rules and expectations outlined in paperwork.
 If you do not feel comfortable with these expectations, it is OK!
 We just may not be the studio for you and your family at this time.

-CLASS SCHEDULE (Spring Semester)
+CLASS SCHEDULE & FEES

 STUDIO ETIQUETTE